jeff-zucker/sparql-fiddle/README.md

 # sparql-fiddle
 **run SPARQL queries and stored procedures online or off**

-The online app is fairly self-explanatory, so please take a look at it to see the general operation.  () Below is an explanation of the library that can be used in other apps.
-These notes on using the library are preliminary.
+An <a href="https://jeff-zucker.github.io/sparql-fiddle/" target="_blank">online sparql-fiddle</a> app allows you to load from URL, create, or cut and paste RDF and SPARQL into a form and then run the query, edit and re-run.
+It is one example of an app created with this library.
+Please take a look at it to see the general operation.
+Below is an explanation of the library that can be used in other apps.
+These notes are preliminary.
 I would REALLY like to hear comments about the API and ontology I talk about below.

 ## Overview